vishalkevat007/8-bit-Wallace-Tree-Multiplier/README.md

-8-Bit Wallace Tree Multiplier and MAC Module
-This repository contains the implementation of an 8-bit Wallace Tree Multiplier and a Multiply-and-Accumulate (MAC) module using 45nm CMOS technology in Cadence Virtuoso.

 Features:
 8-bit Wallace Tree Multiplier: Implemented using 4:2 compressors for partial product reduction and a final Carry Look-Ahead Adder to optimize the multiplication process.